ailur-archives/dconf-theme-switcher/README.md

-# Evolution-theme-switcher
+# dconf-theme-switcher
-Just a theme switcher for evolution-desktop
+A simple light/dark theme switcher for most DEs using dconf